timofeysie/nextjs-markdown-blog/writings/testing-ngrx.md

 _The provideMockStore() function registers providers that allow you to mock out the Store for testing functionality that has a dependency on Store without setting up reducers.
 You can write tests validating behaviors corresponding to the specific state snapshot easily.
 All dispatched actions don't affect the state, but you can see them in the Actions stream._

 The docs start off with testing a fictional auth component.
 Lets apply the mock store as shown there to the counter example.
+This is a the link to the [clades repo](https://github.com/timofeysie/clades) you're interested in where the complete code samples are.

 Start up the tests in a terminal: